Christian Sommerfeldt

 Christian Sommerfeldt (6 January 1746 – 30 May 1811) was a Norwegian geographer and civil servant.

 Personal life

-He was born at Sukkestad in Toten as a son of district stipendiary magistrate and chancellor councillor David Christian Sommerfelt (1717–1773) and Benedicte "Bente" Christine Hoff.
+He was born at Sukkestad in eastern Toten as a son of district stipendiary magistrate and chancellor councillor David Christian Sommerfelt (1717–1773) and Benedicte "Bente" Christine Hoff.
 His grandfather Christian Sommerfelt was also district stipendiary magistrate.
 His great-grandfather and uncle were both named Hans, and became priests.
 The latter worked in Denmark and became ancestor for a Danish family line.
 Christian Sommerfeldt became ancestor of a Norwegian branch of Sommerfeldts, and so did his brother Ole Hannibal.
 Through his sister Maria he was an uncle of Lauritz Weidemann.

 Christian Sommerfeldt was married twice.
 First he married vicar's daughter Karen Magdalena Mandahl (1764–1791) in March 1784 in Land.
 After her death, in May 1793 in Christiania he married stipendiary magistrate's daughter Anna Sophia Hagerup (1775–1821).
 Their son Søren Christian Sommerfelt was a priest and botanist.